JackMa222/school_11at2/README.md

 This project is a simple racing game made for an assignment.
 It has fairly basic features and features 10 maps.

 ## Setting up the project
-To run the project locally, follow these steps to createa virtual envrionemt and install all required dependencies.
+To run the project locally, follow these steps to create a virtual environment and install all required dependencies.

 ### 1. Clone this repository or download code using zip file
 ```bash